wpwham/currency-switcher-woocommerce/readme.txt

 If you are trying the National Bank of Georgia server option with no success, make sure that your server has the SoapClient library installed and enabled

-= How to override rounding and pretty price per currency? = If you want for example to turn on the rounding for all products except for Bitcoin, supposing you've set to round and enabled pretty price on plugin's settings:
+= How to override rounding and pretty price per currency? = If you want for example to turn on the rounding for all products except for Bitcoin, supposing you’ve enabled rounding and pretty price on plugin’s settings:
 `
 add_filter( 'alg_wc_currency_switcher_correction', function ( $correction, $currency ) {
 	if ( $currency == 'BTC' ) {